-This may seem difficult, but the fact is that most people’s resumes are too long, not too short.
-A recruiter usually won’t spend more than a couple minutes reviewing your resume, which means all the important information should be front and center.
+This may seem unbelievable, but the fact is that most resumes are too long, not too short.
+A recruiter usually won’t spend more than a minute reviewing your resume, which means all the important information should be front and center.
 Here are some helpful resume tips to get yours down to one page.

 Make the Most of Every Line

 Whenever possible, it’s best to put similar information on the same line.
 It’s easy to get into the habit of starting a new line for just about everything, but that’s not an efficient use of your space.
 For example, if you’re listing details about your time in college in your education section, don’t put your college’s name, your graduation date, your major and any honors you received on separate lines.
 You can keep most or all of those together and use much less space.

 Try to avoid sentences and bullet points that trail over onto a new line.
 See if you can tighten up the wording on these so that they only take up one line instead of two.

 Stick to Three or Four Sections

 What you put on your resume depends on your past experience, but there’s hardly ever a need to go beyond your contact information, your work experience, your education and your skills.
 You can arrange these sections based on what you think sells you best, putting the most impressive section near the top.
 If you have excellent work experience, you could start with that.
 If you just graduated from a top-tier university, then it is best to lead with that.

 Other sections are unnecessary and only serve to take up space.
 This includes the objective, which is outdated.
 You can include a short summary of yourself and your qualifications.
 If you do this, put it right below your contact information and don’t waste a line to include a heading for the word “Summary.”
 Your summary doesn’t need a heading, as any recruiter will know what it is right away.